OuHangKresnik/Ninja/raspberry/embeded-linux.md

     - /proc/meminfo: memory usage information
     - /proc/cpuinfo: CPU information
     - /proc/filesystems: file system information being used currently
     - /proc/modules: currently using kernel module
+    - /proc/net/wireless: information of wifi including signal level, noise, link, and so on
   - /usr: all stuff for second level program
   - /sys: a virtual filesystem, which stores and allows modification of the devices connected to the system
   - /root: super admin's home
   - /media: temp mount directory created for removable devices.

-2.
+2. Some Commands:
+  - iwconfig: see information of wifi